|Base Year Market Size

 By Nature, the segments for the Global Mycelium Market are divided as raw mycelium and processed mycelium.
 Within the mycelium market on a global scale, the processed mycelium subsegment is currently in a position that is rather dominant.
 This is because there is a huge selection of different things that may be produced, which has resulted in an increased adoption and utilization of the technology by end users all over the world.

-By application, the Global Mycelium Market is segmented into four major industries where it is most used which are Food and Beverage Industry, Packaging Industry, Clothing and Apparel Industry, Animal Feed Industry, and Others.
+By application, the Global Mycelium Market is segmented into four major industries where it is most used which are Food and Beverage Industry, Packaging Industry, Clothing and Apparel Industry, Animal Feed Industry, Construction Industry, Automotive, and Others.
 It is projected that the application segment of the global mycelium market will be led by the food and beverage industry.
 This is due to the fact that mycelium is a very nutritious product and has the capacity to be altered and processed in a number of various ways in order to make a large variety of different items.